brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 ## Supervised Learning
 Supervised learning is where the algorithm is trained using the correct target values.
 In this algorithm, we do the training on the data and we calculate the difference between the predicted values and the correct values as the error.
 Regression and classification algorithms are the 2 main branches of supervised learning.
 Regression is where the supervised algorithm is predicting a continuous problem, such as the prediction of housing prices.
 Classification is where the algorithm tries to predict discrete values for example, 0 or 1, malignant or benign tumor, spam or non-spam emails.

 In Machine Learning data attributes are called features.
 In housing prices prediction, we might use features such as house size, the number of bedrooms, the number of bathrooms, proximity to downtown, etc. Regression algorithms can perform classifications too.
-One of the most common used algorithms for classification is Logistic Regression.
+One of the most commonly used algorithms for classification is Logistic Regression.
 It gives the probabilities of belonging to a class.
 Some examples of supervised learning algorithms are:
 Linear Regression.
 Logistic regression
 Neural Networks.